roshan-lal-dia/tech-travelers-journal/README.md

 * not like the videos,
   - 15-07-2033
 * VMI rally
 * Power cut shit, session is not effective
+  - 16-07-2023
+* How to not take things personally
+* Image programming internship
+* Second time spend money on certificate

  ## Tech Sattire (Smile in Pain Edition🥲)
 - I thought Android Application JAVA code is worse, then I saw JAVA servlet code